golobby/orm/README.md

 ```

 ### Query Builder
-GolobbyORM contains a powerful query builder to help you build complex queries with ease.
+GoLobby ORM contains a powerful query builder to help you build complex queries with ease.
 QueryBuilder is accessible from `orm.Query[Entity]` method
 which will create a new query builder for you with given type parameter.
 Query builder can build `SELECT`,`UPDATE`,`DELETE` queries for you.
 #### Select